 Another thing to mention about this crossbow is the fact that it also requires a lot of maintenance.
 The string in particular is a bit more demanding.
 The shooter has to wax the string after every 5th or 6th shot.
 This means that you might find yourself taking it apart and waking the string while out hunting.

-4. Barnett Outdoors Ghost 360 CRT - Best crossbow for the money
+4. Barnett Outdoors Ghost 360 CRT - Best Budget

 Barnett never ceases to amaze us with the products that it makes available to the general public.
 For a successful hunting trip you need to have the right gear for the job.